 Instructions

-In a blender, add thickly chopped onion, ginger, garlic and one Serrano chilli along with a quarter cup water.
-Blend to get a smooth paste.
+1. In a blender, add thickly chopped onion, ginger, garlic and one Serrano chilli along with a quarter cup water.
+Blend to get a smooth puree.

-1. Heat the cooking oil in a wok or karahi and when it is quite hot, add the whole spices followed immediately by the chicken.
+2. Heat the cooking oil in a karahi and when it is quite hot, add the whole spices followed by the chicken.
 Fry the chicken on medium to high heat until it is slightly browned on all sides (5 minutes).

-2. Add the onion-ginger-garlic-green chilli paste you prepared earlier followed by the black pepper, garam masala, and salt.
-Cook the chicken on medium heat until the oil separates and the sauce becomes shiny.
-Stir frequently to prevent it from sticking to the wok (10 minutes).
+3. Add the onion puree you prepared earlier and cook the chicken on medium heat until the oil separates and the sauce becomes glossy.
+Stir frequently to prevent it from sticking to the wok.
+It won't be necessary, but if you notice the sauce getting too dry, add a few splashes of water in the later stages (15 minutes).

-3. Now, add the yogurt and cream.
-Mix well and turn down the heat.
-Cover the wok and simmer the curry for 15-20 minutes.
+5. Now, add the yogurt and stir vigorously a few times to incorporate it into the curry.
+Cover the karahi and simmer the curry for 15 minutes.

-4. Finally, garnish the curry with some julienned ginger and slit green chillies.
-This is totally optional though.
+6. Finally, add the cream and cook for 5 minutes more, stirring well.
+Garnish the curry with some julienned ginger and slit green chillies if you want.
 White karahi chicken is ready to be served with some warm naan bread.

 Want still more?
 Check out the entire collection of chicken recipes on the blog!